2017 Bat Echolocation Symposium

 Echolabs: Exhibitors will have opportunities to demonstrate their latest equipment for active, passive, and mobile transect echolocation recording and monitoring in addition to software advances for the analysis and identification of recordings.
 Certain Echolabs may require signing up during the Symposium, check with the registration desk for those signup sheets.
 Additional meetings are planned concurrently, so please see the agenda for details and plan accordingly.
 There is no charge to participate in Echolabs.

 Active Monitoring Echolab: Chris Corben, inventor of the ubiquitous AnaBat system and developer of the Analook viewer software, and Dr. Joe Szewczak, developer of the full-spectrum classifier SonoBat and SonoBatLIVE, will lead simultaneous active monitoring trips.
 Chris and Joe will share their decades of knowledge offering up tips and methods for better recordings, identifying bats on the wing, and making the connection between bat behavior and the call shapes appearing on screen.
-Additionally, they will demonstrate typical short term passive detector deployments and the key considerations to maximize recording productivity and recording quality for achieving confident results Sponsored by Bat Conservation and Management.
-Available for sign up during symposium registration for Monday, Wednesday, or Thursday nights.
-Space is limited, preregister for an evening by emailing John Chenger (be sure to indicate which night and which instructor Anabat Chris or Sonobat Joe).
+Additionally, they will demonstrate typical short term passive detector deployments and the key considerations to maximize recording productivity and recording quality for achieving confident results.
+BYOD!
+(Bring Your Own Detector- sponsored by Bat Conservation and Management. who can assist you with all the common devices available.
+Available for sign up during symposium registration for Monday, or Wednesday nights.
+Chris and Joe are available for 1:1 on Thursday after the banquet.
+Space is limited, preregister for an evening by emailing John Chenger (be sure to indicate which night Mon or Wed and which instructor Anabat Chris or Sonobat Joe).

 Wildlife Acoustics Echo Meter Touch 2 Lab: Dr. Cori Lausen from the Wildlife Conservation Society Canada will be leading an active monitoring excursion outdoors to capture live calls and learn how to substantially increase their ability to identify calls to the species level in real-time..
 Available for sign up during symposium registration for Monday night.
 Space is limited, preregister by emailing firstname.lastname@example.org .